Introduction

 When the gut is inflamed or irritated, stress signals are sent to the brain, worsening anxiety, irritability, and behavioral challenges.

-In autistic children, this gut–brain feedback loop is often heightened.
+In autistic children, the gut–brain feedback loop is often heightened, making digestive support crucial for behavioral and emotional regulation.

 Constipation in Autistic Children: Causes & Clues